stmorgan/dumpTable/README.md

 # dumpTable
-PHP Script for dumping contents of MYSQL table.
+PHP Script for dumping contents of a MYSQL table.